Week 2: Have effective meetings and communications

 - In Gmail, click Compose.

-- Next to To, enter the group’s name.
+- Next to To, enter the label name for the group.

 - Compose your message and click Send.